 Do you react and get angry with your child, then feel guilty about it?
-Learn how to respond with intentional parenting to stay calm and grow as a parent.
+Learn how to respond with intentional parenting to stay calm.

 “You’re mean!” my son yelled at me.